vrk-kpa/suomifi-design-system/README.md

     - `onlytranslated` so that those will contain empty value instead of source placeholder value
     - or `onlyreviewed` if review practice is in use.

+- Notes

+  - With `pull` and `push` commands it might be useful to use `-r <resources>` to avoid accidental changes for any other resources.

 ### Deployment updates

 - Transifex configuration `.tx/config` and all resources `locale/<lang>/` are stored in version control